JawadBakhtiari/SymptomSurge-FlySafe/flask-api/README.md

-# Invoice Management Flask App
+# Account Management Flask App

 This repository contains a Flask application.
 The app provides various functionalities including account creation, sending emails, invoice creation, storage, and report generation.
 It integrates with MySQL for database storage and uses email for communication.